 The only membership organisation dedicated to protecting and enhancing Lake District and Cumbrian landscapes

-Friends of the Lake District is involved in the plan-making process for all nine Planning Authorities in the County.
+Friends of the Lake District is involved in the plan-making process for all nine planning authorities in Cumbria.
 We respond to local plan consultations to make sure that policies put forward do not have an adverse impact on the landscape or natural environment in the county.
 We are also keen to ensure that development that does take place is sustainable in its construction materials and with regard to public transport, and is energy efficient, protects and enhances wildlife, provides green infrastructure for residents and is in keeping with the vernacular of local area.

 Resources for people concerned about a planning application in their area:Campaign to Protect Rural England’s Planning Help RTPI’s Handy Guide to Planning Planning Aid England Planning Portal Friends of the Earth English Planning System Guide